Skip to main content

 Full protocol reference

+An MCP client receives the available tools and resources from the MultiProg MCP server.
 For the Lua API itself, see the Scripting section and API reference.